 It was at this stage Emma moved off the kitchen table and into the buildings in Broadway towards the end of 2014.
 With a small team now around her, Emma was able to concentrate on NPD and a year later, in Nov 2015 an exclusive and exciting range of Lavender & Rose Geranium lines launched in Waitrose, bringing new organic bar soaps, Liquid Hand Wash, Foaming Bodywash and Bubble Bath to the market.

-At our Cotswold workshop in Broadway we still make our Artisan Handmade Range as well as run our popular Little Soap School day courses from our Cotswold workshop in Broadway, with many students going on to create their own natural soap, cream or balm making businesses all over the world…
+At our Cotswold workshop in Broadway we still make our Artisan Handmade Range as well as run our popular Little Soap School day courses, with many students going on to create their own natural soap, cream or balm making businesses all over the world…